Shlucus/ThePwnPal/README.md

 ### Step 2: Installing LCD Display

-Due to the Waveshare screen's simple design, installing it is as simple as plugging it's female GPIO ports directly to the Pi's GPIO pins.
+Due to the Waveshare screen's simple design, installing it is as easy as plugging it's GPIO ports directly to the Pi's GPIO pins.
 If done correctly, the screen should rest on top of the the Pi's USB 2.0 and 3.0 USB ports.

 > [!TIP]
 > If using the Heatsink mentioned in the 'Components' section, the aluminum will interfere with the screen's own components on the underside.
 This will prevent the screen from sitting flush against the device.
 To fix this, you can either alter the heatsink directly by reducing its surface, or like I did, make supports on the corners of the screen between the heatsink with adhesive putty.
 (Ensures stability and keep  the screen glued to the device)